sosise/sosise-docs/documentation/mailer.md

 });
 ```

-> Please refer to [Mail.Options](https://nodemailer.com/message/) to see full list all possible message options
+> Please refer to [Mail.Options](https://nodemailer.com/message/) to see a full list of all possible message options

 ## Sending mail with attachment
 Example